 Pasta with White Wine and Mussels

 This dreamy pasta with white wine and mussels recipe is absolutely fantastic, easy to come together, and your next go-to for dinner.
 See how to cook mussels in this post!
 This is hands down one of my absolute favorite pasta dishes!

 If you want to make these mussels without pasta, you can try out our Steamed Mussels in White Wine and Lemon!
-(Which go great with french fries!)
+(Which go great with our herb parmesan french fries!)

+Pasta with White Wine and Mussels